European hedge funds line up bets on China downturn

 "It's going to be a difficult year for BRICs (Brazil, Russia, India, China) markets in commodities."

-A number of hedge funds have already racked up impressive gains betting against China in a largely drab 2011 for the industry, helped by a 21.7 percent slump in Hong Kong-listed Chinese shares.
+A number of hedge funds have already racked up impressive gains betting against China in a largely drab 2011 for the industry, helped by a 21.7 percent slump in Hong Kong-listed Chinese shares .HSCE.

 Among the winners was Eclectica founder Hugh Hendry's Credit fund, a leveraged "tail protection" fund, which returned 46 percent last year.